 3. Vendors have a dedicated, experienced team of DL experts.
 Through years of schooling and training, Clarifai’s team of research scientists, machine learning engineers, and data strategists are able to get the best models from your data.
 Our job is to make our models the best they can be to classify your data, and we are constantly improving on our own state of the art performance by using current research literature, and proprietary algorithms.
 By working with us, there’s no need for our customers to spend all weekend tuning neural net hyperparameters.

 Deep Learning is a subject that can (and has) filled entire books, but hopefully, this blog post helps you get started on learning about this.
-Check out our search demo to see applied deep learning in action, then sign up for your free API key to create a deep model of your own.
+Sign up for a free API key to create a deep model of your own.